Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 There are a few things worth pointing out here:

 * We added a `name` property to each of the nodes.
 If we had reason to, we could have added any other property that might be appropriate.
   We set this as an `ImmutableProperty` in this case, as character names are treated as fixed, but this could be a mutable property if it were required to change later.
-The different types of properties that can be added into a Raphtory graph can be found here: {scaladoc}`com.raphtory.components.graphbuilder.Properties`.
+The different types of properties that can be added into a Raphtory graph can be found here: {scaladoc}`com.raphtory.api.input.Property`.

 * We didn't check whether either vertices exist before sending an `addVertex` update.
 Another class deals with this so we don't have to worry about that.